Update on the inventor's works

 Regarding imported materials or components, Mathurin Oboukangongo believes that they can be manufactured or produced locally.
 This is particularly the case of the trawler's Mercury brand engine (125 hp), as well as all the chemicals he needed to manufacture the hull's fiberglass.

-The main stages of a boat's value chain have been apparently quickly assimilated.
-They began with the hull, then the cabin, the engine and finished with the wiring.
+During the construction phase, Mathurin Oboukangongo began with the hull, then the cabin, the engine and finished with the wiring.
 A team of 14 people was mobilized to work on this boat.
 Most members of the team were not skilled workers.
 Mathurin Oboukangongo had to train them in all building trades (electricity, welding, glassworks, etc.).
-The trawler's manufacturing cost was about €35,060 (23 million CFA francs) fully funded by the inventor and generous donors, mainly Canadians.
+The trawler's manufacturing cost was about €35 000 (23 million CFA francs) fully funded by the inventor and generous donors, mainly Canadians.